 Hilton Honors

 Hilton has one of the best points pooling options of any rewards program we’ve seen.
-You can combine Hilton Honors points with up to 10 other members, sending as many as 500,000 points (at increments of 1,000 points) and receiving up to 2 million Honors points per year!
+You can combine Hilton Honors points with up to 10 other members, sending as many as 500,000 points (at increments of 1,000 points) and receiving up to two million Honors points per year!

 Navigate to the points pooling from your Honors account, or you can access the transfer page directly.
 You'll provide members' names and email addresses, then they'll be invited to your pool for sharing points.

-Related: How To Earn Hilton Honors Points
+Related: How to Earn Hilton Honors Points

 IHG One Rewards

-“IHG One Rewards points can be transferred to another IHG One Rewards member in 1,000-point increments for a fee of $5 USD per 1,000 points. “
+“Points can be transferred to another IHG One Rewards member in 1,000-point increments for a fee of $5 USD per 1,000 points. “

 If you need to transfer IHG points, head over to the transfer page on IHG’s website and sign into your account.
 But unless you are eligible to transfer points free of charge, a better option is likely accruing points from an IHG co-branded credit card.